Tren Crucero Ecuador, South America

 4 days/4 nights (last night in Guayaquil is complimentary).

 Check in 06:30hrs Swissotel (Quito).
 Departure: 07:30 (Tuesday)

-Day 2, Wednesday.
-Quito – Boliche – Ambato - Urbina.
+Day 2.
+Quito – Boliche - Urbina - Riobamba.
 Journey across the Avenue of the Volcanoes amidst the typical Andean landscapes.
 The Cotopaxi National Park is home to Andean flora and fauna: Andean gulls, caracaras, white-tailed deer, the moor wolf and the Andean condor.
 There are amazing views of the Yambo lake.
 Lunch on board.
-If weather conditions permit, you may witnesses – at a safe distance – a volcanic eruption of the majestic Tungurahua.
+If weather conditions permit, you may see 20 volcanos from the train, many dormant.
 The train travels towards Urbina station, located at 3,609 meters above sea level.
-Here you will meet a very special person, Baltazar Ushca, the last ice-harvester in the Chimborazo volcanic slopes.
+Here you will meet the last ice-harvester in the Chimborazo volcanic slopes.
 Dinner and overnight in Riobamba

 N.B.
 On Day One part of the journey is in a tourist bus.